devonator/triviaRandom/README.md

   <h3 align="center">Trivia Random!</h3>

   <p align="center">
     Fun, simple app made using the open trivia database API.
-Pulls one randomized trivia question at a time from a very large repository of question.
+Pulls one randomized trivia question at a time from a very large repository of questions.
   </p>
 </div>